NatronGitHub/Natron/BUGS.md

 - the nodegraph should have a "f" shortcut to recenter the graph, and scrollbars (or a birds eye view) when the graph is too large.

-- Change the Knob Variant based implementation to a templated implementation.

 - Progress suite is not implemented (GUI is blocked until the operation has ended)

 - a log window with OFX and Natron log messages (see OfxImageEffectInstance::vmessage, OfxHost::vmessage)